mariellemanlulu/resume/README.md

 #### Why static webpages?

 Documentation do not need a ton of dependencies.
 They should be simple, fast, portable and accessible.
 Static webpages are exactly that.
 They can be hosted almost anywhere.
-No extensive installation, databases and large-scale software needed to make one.
-As witnessed from the requirements and instructions above, very little is needed to create static website.
+No extensive installation, databases nor large-scale software needed to make one.
+As witnessed from the requirements and instructions above, very little is needed to create a static website.

 #### Why did we use the tools that we used?

 - Encourage contribution
-- Distribution
+- Distribution, single sourcing

 ##### Lightweight Markup Language